 \1

-• Technology trends creating new SaaS opportunities include \1 addressing growing security risks[4][6].
+• Technology trends creating new SaaS opportunities are dominated by \1[1][4][6].

-• Geographic expansion opportunities are significant in \1 and \1, where economic growth and cloud infrastructure investments are rising[2][4].
+• Geographic expansion opportunities are significant in \1, where cloud infrastructure improvements and digital adoption are accelerating[2][6].

 \1